 We limit the impact we have on the surrounding environment by remaining on the paths at all times so as not to cause further erosion on the mountain.
 We will ensure that all rubbish is disposed of responsibly and take all rubbish away with us.
 We operate by a ‘leave no trace ethos’.
 We also make a contribution to the fantastic environmental charity, Cool Earth, through our partnership with them.

 How to Book

 The easiest way to make your booking and our preferred method is online through the website, simply click the book now link for available dates.
-It is also possible to reserve your place over the telephone, by mail, or email.
-We cannot confirm any booking until we receive your fully completed booking form.
+The registration fee is payable on booking and non-refundable.
+The remaining balance is due 4 weeks prior to the event start date.

 Please get in touch with us via the contacts page or send us an email at firstname.lastname@example.org if you would like more information on the Welsh 15 Peaks Challenge.